-Sweeping changes were made to Wisconsin's Landlord Tenant Law with the passage of Act 143 in March 2012.
+Sweeping changes were made in 2012 and 2013 to Wisconsin's Landlord Tenant Law with Act 143 and Act 76.

 These changes represent both traps for owners who are unaware of the changes as well as opportunities to run your properties more effectively for owners who have taken the time to learn the new laws.

 The revised Boot Camp incorporates the latest information and tips to make following the new rules easier and more effective

 Landlording can be pretty complex, with a seemingly never ending myriad of paperwork, rules, landlord-tenant laws and simple mistakes that can cost you thousands.

 The Apartment Association of Southeastern Wisconsin's 11th “Landlord Boot Camp” can help you navigate these treacherous waters and learn how to run your properties with greater profit and less hassles.